-No formal design products are planned, but various pseudo-code, flow chart, and other products shall be used as needed, generally documented in the Software Development Log.
+No formal design products are planned, but various pseudo-code, flow chart, and other products shall be used as needed, generally documented at the peer reviews and CDR.

 3.3.
 Coding

 The code is planned to be written in assembly language.
 A modular, structured approach shall be used.
 Good coding practices shall be used in the development, such as: